taocpp/config/doc/Parsing-Config-Files.md

 However these functions are only called when they are available, so a custom traits class template can choose to omit the annotations by either not setting up a public base class for the [taoJSON] values or by not implementing either or both of these functions in the public base.

-## Builtin Schema

-All of the config parsing functions actually have a further argument, a const-reference to an object of type `tao::config::schema::builtin`.
-This argument is defaulted to a default-constructed object of that type.

-The role of this `builtin` instance is to provide the built-in schema definitions that can then be extended by the schema files.
-The built-in definitions can be programmatically extended by passing an appropriately prepared instance of `tao::config::schema::builtin` as final argument to the parsing functions.

 Copyright (c) 2018-2024 Dr. Colin Hirsch and Daniel Frey